Zendesk pricing options 2026: A complete guide to plans & costs

 Suite plans

-This is Zendesk's answer to modern, all-in-one support.
-The Suite plans bundle everything from the Support plans and add tools for live chat, phone calls, and messaging, so your agents can handle everything from one screen.
+This is Zendesk's flagship offering for modern, omnichannel support.
+The Suite plans bundle together the Support features and add powerful tools for live chat, voice, and messaging, allowing agents to provide a seamless customer experience.

 An image of the Zendesk omnichannel ticket view, which allows agents to manage customer conversations from multiple channels in one place.